 Storage capacity is in our experience mainly used up by three things: music, photos, and videos, in increasing order of storage drain.
 If you want to keep lots of films - or even a few, to be honest - then you need high storage: probably 64GB or higher for video fans.

 The other thing that will fill up your storage is apps, but the amount of space they take up varies enormously.
-Those heavy-duty games we talked about earlier will use up a lot of space, and gamers should aim high on storage - 64GB is a good bar to aim at, with 32GB the new low end.
+Those heavy-duty games we talked about earlier will use up a lot of space, and gamers should aim high on storage - 128GB is a good bar to aim at, although you'd probably be fine with 64GB.

 We're not sure we can help too much on this one.
-But the basic gist is this: if you're getting the iPad mini 4, new iPad, or iPad Pro 12.9, you can buy it in grey, silver, or gold.
-And if you're getting the iPad Pro 9.7in, you get all three of those options and pink (or rather Rose Gold) too.
+But the basic gist is this: if you're getting the iPad mini 4, iPad 9.7in or iPad Pro 12.9in, you can buy it in grey, silver, or gold.
+And if you're getting the iPad Pro 10.5in, you get all three of those options and pink (or rather Rose Gold) too.

 We really like the iPad in gold, as we mentioned earlier - it's quite bronze-like in its warmth - and the pink, while a bit of an opinion divider, is nowhere near as bold as that sounds.
 But grey or silver are the more conservative options.